AdamCollins/JustJS/README.md

 [![Build Status][travis-image]][travis-url]

-JustJS is the world's lightest JavaScript library, providing nothing more functionality than JavaScript already offers, as JustJS is **just JavaScript**.
+JustJS is the world's lightest JavaScript library, providing no more functionality than JavaScript already offers, as JustJS is **just JavaScript**.
 Our team decided not to improve JavaScript's ugly syntax, poor performance or, its overall low usability in large scale applications in the name of not giving front-end developers another "goddamn JavaScript library learn".

 ## Compatability
 * AngularJS